 - Bank account information (account and routing number), in case you will receive a refund.

-- Intake Form OR come in 15 minutes earlier to fill it out here
+- The intake form (OR come in 15 minutes earlier to fill it out at ISP)

 - Show up to your appointment on time at ISP!
 If you are late, you will have to reschedule.
 If you are unable to finish your taxes in 30 minutes, you will have to schedule another appointment.